 The 1992 Miami-Dade Board of County Commissioners allowed for a county-wide ballot referendum authorizing a local sales tax increase to benefit Miami-Dade College.
-The voters of Miami-Dade passed the measure and the Commissioners implemented the tax increase which was allowed to expire in 1994.
+The voters of Miami-Dade passed the measure and the Commissioners implemented the tax increase which expired in 1994.
 Miami-Dade County is a charter county and is authorized to implement local sales taxes.